 So, which ticket should you buy?

-It’s all about time saving time and money when going to Montserrat so here is a little tip for you: don’t queue at the ticket office, it only sells tour tickets, get your tickets at the ticket machines.
+It’s all about time saving when going to Montserrat so here is a little tip for you: don’t queue at the ticket office, it only sells tour tickets, get your tickets at the ticket machines.

 Don’t be frightened by the machines, they do look a little scary with all the options available.
 Don’t let them intimidate you, step away from those big apparatus for a moment and have a think.
 What’s the best way for you to get to the top of the mountain.
 Either, the Cable Car (Aeri de Montserrat) or Rack Railway (Cremallera de Montserrat) will take you on a spectacular journey across the valley.